 Detection

 Due to their polyphagous nature, Spodoptera species can be found on almost all types of commodities of plants or above ground plant parts.
 Fruits can also be infested by eggs or, more often, by larvae.
 For host lists see the EPPO datasheet (2020).
 Symptoms caused by the larvae are similar for most leaf-eating Lepidoptera.
 All stages of the pest can be detected visually, with a hand lens for early stages, and specimens can be collected by hand or a sweep net (adults).
 In the field and in production-, storage-, handling- and other facilities adults can also be detected with the aid of light traps and pheromone traps.
-Pheromone traps allow adult males to be caught and light traps catch both female and male adults.
+Pheromone traps allow adult males to be caught although this may include non-target species, and light traps are species-nonspecific and catch both female and male adults, and further confirmation of pheromone or light traps captured target species through morphological characters or molecular diagnositcs is therefore needed.
 Adults can sometimes be found and collected by hand, especially in a commodity that is transported or stored in cool conditions.
 Eggs can be found on all above ground plant parts, mostly on the underside of leaves.
-The larvae are mainly external feeders plant parts (EPPO 2020).
+The larvae are mainly external feeders especially in young plants, while later instar larvae can completely destroy all plant parts including stems, branches, leaves, and reproductive structures (EPPO 2020; Czepak et al. 2019).
 Symptoms of the presence of larvae are holes in fruits or leaves along with the presence of excrements.
 Early stages are likely to be found scraping the epidermis of the underside of the leaves, but for example in cut flowers such as Rosa, larvae tend to migrate to the flowers very soon after hatching.
 Larvae never tie leaves together.
 Symptoms caused by the larvae are not specific to Spodoptera but generic for most primarily foliage feeding Lepidoptera species.
 Under natural conditions pupation takes place in the soil where the pupae are difficult to detect.
 However, pupae can incidentally be found in commodities without soil, since larvae will always start pupae.

 Diagnostics